- Rail Trail

-- This proposed rail trail in the far northeast of NSW will be 128 km long when completed, traverses a World Heritage region, and passes through the centre of Byron Bay
+- This rail trail in the far northeast of NSW traverses a World Heritage region.

 Nearby Attractions

-- Murwillumbah is the home of Tweed Regional Gallery, NSW’s largest regional art gallery Margaret Olley Art Centre, murals and art trails.
-The Northern Rivers region is renowned for its arts communities and is reputed to have the greatest number of practicing artists per head of population
+- Scenic Murwillumbah is the home of Tweed Regional Gallery and Margaret Olley Art Centre – NSW’s largest regional art gallery, featuring the Margaret Olley Art Centre, murals and art trails and the Tweed Regional Museum.
+The Northern Rivers region is renowned for its arts communities and is reputed to have the greatest number of practising artists per head of population in Australia.

 - The region hosts a variety of music, writers’, food and art festivals